RimanHoubbi/Snake/README.md

 ![alt tag](./guide/folder_annotation.png)

-### Feature View
+### Feature Model View

-The Feature View is a representation of the feature model.
+The Feature Model View is a representation of the feature model.
 It is available as a tool window at the bottom left of the display (see below).

 ![alt tag](./guide/guide_to_tool_window.png)

-The Feature View supports adding, removing and renaming of features in the Feature Model.
+The Feature Model View supports adding, removing and renaming of features (via refactoring) as well as finding the usages of features and opening the Feature Model file by jumping to source.
 These actions make the corresponding changes to the Feature Model file automatically.
-If the Feature Model file is changed manually the Feature View can be updated by clicking the button in the bottom right corner.
+If the Feature Model file is changed manually, the Feature Model View is updated automatically.

 ![alt tag](./guide/dark_structure.png)